 It is true that certain cells in your intestinal wall use glutamine as fuel, and this would suggest that glutamine can potentially help with gut health.

-As mentioned, though, you produce as much as you’d ever need within your own system, so supplementing glutamine to help intestinal health is mistaken outside of SEVERE conditions such as Chrons Disease, where a small amount of inconsistent data seems to suggest that supplementing glutamine in this case may be worth a try (47).
+As mentioned, though, you produce as much as you’d ever need within your own system, so supplementing glutamine to help intestinal health is mistaken outside of SEVERE conditions such as Chrons, where a small amount of inconsistent data seems to suggest that supplementing Glutamine may be worth a try (47).

 And again – you get A LOT of glutamine from animal meats and protein powders.
 So even if you DID stress your system enough during training to require extra glutamine for whatever reason, supplementing is only likely to help if you don’t eat any protein.